 The Quantum AI 2026 (QNLPAI) conference will be held on August 14-18, 2026 at Indiana University in Indianapolis, Indiana.
 This conference focuses on three aspects of Quantum Computing and Quantum-inspired formalisms including AI for Quantum Computing, Quantum Computing for AI, and Quantum Natural Language Processing (QN-LP).
 These topics bring together researchers from quantum computing, quantum information theory, AI, natural language processing, and quantum-inspired formalisms in cognitive science and psychology, as well as applied disciplines that utilize quantum computing and quantum AI solutions, such as Medical Research, Chemistry, Physics, Biology, or Cybersecurity.
 This conference aims to bring together researchers from different disciplines to facilitate knowledge transfer and synergies in these domains.

 Q2B Copenhagen will take place on September 9-10, 2026.
 The event will be co-hosted with Invest in Denmark, Novo Holdings, Novo Nordisk Foundation, 55 North and The Government of Denmark’s International Quantum Hub.
 Q2B is the global stage for quantum innovation, bringing together visionaries, researchers, and industry leaders to drive breakthroughs and shape the future of technology.
-The conference will be held exclusively in-person and presented in English
+The conference will be held exclusively in-person and presented in English.

 A Quantum Leap Career Nexus (QLCN 2026) event will occur on September 15, 2026 at the Adele H. Stamp Student Union at the University of Maryland in College Park, Maryland.
 The QLCN will bring together experts, professionals, and serious enthusiasts to meet tomorrow’s challenge of a skilled quantum workforce.
 The event will include a series of workshops that will provide undergraduate, graduate, postdoc, and early career professionals with the skills, tools, and relationships needed to forge a successful career.
 There will also be workshops with hiring organizations that are designed to facilitate new mentorships in addition to internship and job placements.